Fall Watering Instructions for Newly Seeded Lawn

 Depending on the weather, you will need to commit to consistent watering.
 Pay attention to your daily weather and water accordingly to keep the soil firm yet moist at all times.
 The first few days and weeks are critical to getting your lawn established.
 It's important to water daily and for 30 minutes the first time.
 Water each session for 10 minutes with a spray nozzle that is adjusted for a soft mist gentle spray or an oscillating sprinkler, but not to the point where there are puddles as this may wash some seed away.
 It is imperative to not saturate the soil, so focus on frequent yet light watering.
 This may mean sprinkling your lawn lightly as much as 2-3 times per day if the weather is hot, dry or windy.

 The importance of the deep first watering is to push more seeds into the aeration holes left in your lawn.
 When the seeds can be deeper into the soil, they have access to the nutrients they will need to begin to sprout.
 For most sprinklers this will mean leaving the water running at each location for about 20 minutes.
 Only the top layer of soil needs to be moistened.
 Try to avoid disturbing the seed so it can maintain good soil contact.

-Soil temperatures should be in the correct range for the type of grass.
+Soil temperatures should be in the correct range (60-80 degrees) for the type of grass.
 Germination requires a minimum temperature range of 50 degrees.
-Note that soil temperatures are usually cooler than air temperature.
+Note: Soil temperatures are usually cooler than air temperature.
 Once germination begins, if the environment changes significantly (like being too hot and dry), the seed or sprout will die.

 Good luck with the success of your lawn!